AdevintaSpain/Prado/README.md

 #### Download

-Just add the library dependency to you app's `build.gradle`:
+Just add the library dependency to your app's `build.gradle`:

 ```gradle
 compile 'com.schibsted.spain:prado:1.0.0'
 ```

 ## Features
-- Shows your images in a fancy way, fullscreen
+- Shows your images in a fancy way fullscreen way
-- Go through images by swiping them
+- Go through images by swiping
-- Shows the current image you are in and the total of images
+- Shows the current image position and the total of images
 - Allows device rotation
 - Adds support for zoom in, zoom out, scroll within the image and double-tap
 - TECH: Support for loading images with Picasso or Glide, choose your favorite!

 ## Sample Usage
 #### From Kotlin
-Build the intent you should start from extension `Context.buildPradoGalleryIntent` passing by extra the list of image urls you want to load.
-That's it!
+Create the intent from the extension `Context.buildPradoGalleryIntent` including the list of image urls as extra and start it.
+That's all!

 ```kotlin
       override fun onCreate(savedInstanceState: Bundle?) {